ElinaFF/PICO/README.md

 ## Disclaimer
 MeDIC is still in development.
 If you encounter any issue or have any suggestion, feel free to contact us at [elina.francovic-fontaine.1@ulaval.ca](mailto:elina.francovic-fontaine.1@ulaval.ca).
 Or you can leave an issue [here](https://github.com/ElinaFF/MetaboDashboard/issues) with the tag "bug".

+## Trigger a release

+Let's say you want to update to version `1.3.2`.
+   1. Set the version in `medic/__init__.py`
+   2. Create a tag with git using the same version number `git tag -a 1.3.2 -m "medic 1.3.2`
+   3. Push the tag with `git push origin 1.3.2`
+   4. GitHub action ([publish.yaml](./.github/workflows/publish.yml)) will then build and publish to PyPI